How much solar energy available depends on locality, cloud cover and season. This article explains how it’s measured and how to know exactly.

 We can visualise solar as much as like rain, but rather measuring in a rain-gauge, we can visualise light as ‘filling’ a standard-size ‘light bucket.’
 The industry calls each ‘bucket full’ as one Peak Sun Hour (1 PSH).
 Later in the day, the bucket may take two hours to fill (i.e. 0.5 PSH) – and so on . . .

 In areas like central Australian or Arizona etc there’s 5-6 PSH/day much of the year.
 During a Melbourne or Madrid mid-winter, however, it will be far less.
 There, solar input may be as low as 1-1.5 PSH.
 It may also have major local variations.
 Googling PSH (or ‘solar input’) for your locality usually produce an answer.
 If not, your Meteorology Dept will advise.

-Knowing your solar energy available shows whether it is worth going ahead.
-How go from here is covered in my two globally-selling solar books.
+Knowing how much solar energy available indicates whether it is worth going ahead.
+How to proceed from here is covered in my two globally-selling solar books.
 Both are down-to-earth English and technically correct.
 My bio is at: https://solarbooks.com/collyn-rivers/

 For all you need to know to install solar for homes and properties – buy Solar Success.
 That for boats, cabins and RVs is in Solar That Really Works! and Caravan & Motorhome Electrics.
 See also Our all solar house.

 If you are interested also in RVs – see our associated rvbooks.com.au